Fieldwork in Anthropology

 Travel during the summer months to places like Greece, Italy or Northern Africa to help U of A professors unearth archaeological sites dating back over 2,000 years.
 Spend three to six weeks learning skills such as on-site drafting, excavation and cataloguing techniques.
 Contact the Department of History and Classics.

-This summerprogram centers on the role of music (and all related performance arts -- dance, poetry, drama -- as well as visual arts, costume, design) towards promoting human development, either directly via specific development messages designed to change attitudes and behaviors, or indirectly, by enhancing social cohesion, building civil society, and strengthening cultural continuity .
-It will be centered at the University for Development Studies in northern Ghana and commence near the beginning of July 2017 ( July 1 or 2), approximately 5-6 weeks.
+This summer program -- running July 3 to August 11, 2017 -- centers on the role of music (and related performance arts -- dance, poetry, drama) towards promoting human development, either directly via specific development messages designed to change attitudes and behaviors, or indirectly, by enhancing social cohesion, building civil society, and strengthening cultural continuity.
+The program centers on the University for Development Studies in Tamale northern Ghana , with many field excursions throughout northern Ghana, and a final week's residence in a nearby village.
+See map for an overview of program locations.

-The 9 credit summer program comprises social science, humanities, and performing arts components and is open to both undergraduate and graduate students.
-Music and dance performance is central, but no musical experience or talent is required to succeed.
-Community Service Learning (CSL) credit will be provided, as we work in partnership with a local NGO Youth Home Cultural Group.
-Refer to the website http://bit.ly/ghanamusic or write Michael Frishkopf (email@example.com).
+The 9 credit summer program comprises social science, humanities, and performing arts components and is open to both undergraduate and graduate students, providing credits at both levels.
+Development foci include HEALTH, EDUCATION, and ENVIRONMENT.
+The program will count towards the Certificate in International Learning, and also provide Community Service Learning (CSL) credit , as we work in partnership with a local NGO Youth Home Cultural Group.
+Music and dance performance is central, but no musical experience or talent is required to succeed..
+Refer to the website http://bit.ly/ghanamusic or write Michael Frishkopf (firstname.lastname@example.org) if you have questions.

 Spanish in Granada, Spain